Looking For A Chiropractor In Des Moines?

 Your shoulder is composed of three bones: your upper shoulder bone (humerus), shoulder blade (scapula), collarbone (clavicle), and shoulder joint (scapula).

 The upper arm bone’s head is inserted into a socket located under your shoulder blade.
 The glenoid is the name of this socket.
-The glenoid is a combination muscle and tendons that keeps your arm bone in the socket of your shoulder.
+An interplay of muscles, tendons and ligaments keeps your armbone centered in the socket.
 These tissues are the rotator sleeves.
 They attach to your shoulder blade by covering the upper arm bone’s head.